A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Introduction

 \section{Introduction}

-In the last three decades, there have been substantial works on developing estimation methodology for high dimensional regression models when the dimension $p$ of covariates may be much larger than the sample size $n$, see \cite{buhlmann2011} for a review.
-To avoid possible wrong conclusions, any statistical analysis based on high dimension regression models should be accompanied by a check of whether the model is valid.
-However, high dimensional model checking has not been systemically studied in the literature.
-This paper is devoted to develop goodness of fit tests for regression models when the dimension $p$ may substantially exceed the simple size $n$.
-Consider the regression model:
+Over the last three decades, substantial research has focused on developing estimation methodologies for high-dimensional regression models, where the predictor dimension $p$ can far exceed the sample size $n$ \citep{buhlmann2011}.
+To avoid unreliable conclusions, any statistical analysis employing such models must also include a model checking procedure.
+However, this critical area has not been systematically explored in ultra-high dimensional settings \citep{shao2018}.
+In this paper, we aim to develop goodness-of-fit tests for regression models when the predictor dimension $p$ may substantially exceed the sample size $n$.
+Consider the following model: